brandonocasey/habitat/README.md

 * habitat_rm_plugin -> habitat_rm_plugins
 * Better return codes for some functions
 * Documentation on the potential methods plugin authors have avialable
-* store plugins in their own files and update them like update-self
-	* how would we get the branch to check against?
-	* Would this work for versioning plugins?